UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

 ---
-title: How to create a virtual machine scale set using the UKCloud Azure Stack Hub portal | UKCloud Ltd
+title: How to create a virtual machine scale set using the UKCloud Azure Stack Hub portal
 description: Provides help for creating a virtual machine scale set on UKCloud for Microsoft Azure
 services: azure-stack
 author: Shaion O'Niel